Some links may be affiliate links. We may get paid if you buy something or take an action after clicking one of these.

 Similar to its predecessors, the XP 2.0 is based around fun and versatility — With a 500W rear hub motor, 20” x 3.0” inch tires and a suspension fork, the XP 2.0 is a fun and vibrant feeling bike that has enough power for steep hills and a tight enough turn radius to bob and weave through town.
 When we started this Lectric XP 2.0 review, we wondered how much had changed from the prior model.
 So we conducted a brake test, hill climb test, battery range test and more to get a good idea how the XP 2.0 compares.

 If you’re looking for an electric bike that has a very prevalent fun factor, is easy on the wallet and is easy to stow-away then the Lectric XP 2.0 is a good option.
-The XP 2.0 is a good example of an electric bike that only exists because its electric — folding 20-inch standard bikes aren’t really a thing, and with good reason.
+E-bikes like this that The XP 2.0 is a good example of an electric bike that only exists because its electric — folding 20-inch standard bikes aren’t really a thing, and with good reason.
 It’s the motor and battery that really allow this design to come alive.
 By the end of this write up you should be able to decide if the Lectric XP 2.0 is the right folding fat tire e-bike for you.
 Let’s get started.

 Bike Category: Foldable, Fat-Tire, Affordable

 Bike Class: 1, 2 or 3.Class 1: PAS, up to 20 mphClass 2: PAS/Throttle assist, up to 20 mphClass 3: PAS up to 20 mph, Throttle assist up to 28 mph